schlaubi77/ac-rally-timing/Readme.txt

 - Delta timing:
   * Reference file can be chosen (from same car, other cars, or other driver/car combos)
-  * Works during replays (to be verified when this works or not)
+  * Works during replays (last lap only, reference file has to be re-loaded after finish)
   * Weather conditions, startline speed are registered in the reference files
   * By default all runs are saved.
 In settings the number of times kept per driver/car combo can be limited
   * Number of reference files kept per player/car combo can be limited (default = unlimited)